abrahamrateb/BuggyCars/README.md

  * Run `npm install` (from the folder that contains your package-lock.json)
  * Cypress Installed

-If all the above are installed, then you must be in the root folder (where your cypress.json) file is.
+If all the above are installed, then open up your command prompt and navigate to the root folder (where your cypress.json) file is.

 And you can run the tests using `cypress run` or `npm test` OR if you wanna watch the tests you can use `cypress run --headed`